 Salt and artificial sweeteners such as significant amounts of salt or even moderate amounts of xylitol, which is commonly used in sugar free gum and oral care items, can cause lethargy, collapse, seizures, organ failure, coma, and death.
 Preventing accidental ingestion can be as simple as keeping your purse off of the floor, accessible tables, and other furnisher.
 Choosing items that substitute sugar with sorbitol is a safer option in case your little one finds a way to access the item.
 Enemas, paintballs, and rock salt which contain large amounts of salt should also be kept out of reach.

 Poisonous Animals & Pest Control Poisons

-If poisonous animals are indigenous to your home state, protecting your pet is of optimal importance, since the venom of most poisonous insects and snakes are deadly.
-This can be a difficult task since most poisonous animals such as black widows, brown recluse spiders, venomous snakes, and scorpions are known to be good at finding their way into yards and homes.
+If poisonous animals are endemic to your home state, protecting your pet is of optimal importance, since the venom of most poisonous insects and snakes are deadly.
+This can be a difficult task since most poisonous animals such as black widows, brown recluse spiders, venomous snakes, and scorpions are experts at finding their way into yards and homes.